Using Mallee Design Spun Copper dishes to create a water feature

-The most appropriate design for our dishes involves using a secondary water reservoir, or pond, under the dish.
+An excellent design to use with our dishes involves using a secondary water reservoir, or pond, under the dish.
 This reservoir collects the water that spills over the lip of the dish.
 A pump submerged in that reservoir then pumps the water back up into the dish via a spout.
-In this design the Spun Copper dish remains untouched and the pump is not visible.
+In this design the Spun Copper dish remains untouched (no holes or plumbing) and the pump is not visible.

 The preferred design is similar to the Japanese Tsukubai.
 These are washbasins found at the entrance of holy places in Japan.
 They offer visitors a means to wash their hands before entering a building.

 In our case the water serves local wildlife rather than humans entering a holy place.
 Careful positioning of the spout so that the water lands on a rock platform in the centre of the dish will allow visiting birds not only to bathe, but also to shower.

 The diagram below details how to construct such a water feature.

 Your landscaper or local landscape supplies shop should be able to provide you with the necessary components.
 These are:

 - Reservoir or pond to catch overflowing water (see diagram for depth and width)

 - Hose and spout (which could be fashioned using a range of materials)